grpc/proposal/L12-node-2.0-changes.md

  - Update the `checkClientCertificate` argument of `ServerCredentials.createSsl` from a boolean to an enum to reflect the internal API.
  - Change `ChannelCredentials.createSsl` and `ServerCredentials.createSsl` to use objects instead of positional arguments.
 In particular, they should use options that are compaitible with [`tls.createSecureContext`](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) accepts: `key`, `cert`, and `ca`. `ServerCredentials.createSsl` will additionally accept a `checkClientCertificate` option.

+### Improve Server APIs

+ - Replace `tryShutdown` and `forceShutdown` functions with a single `shutdown` function with an additional `options` arguments that accepts a `graceful` option.
+With `graceful` set to `true`, the behavior will be identical to the current `tryShutdown` behavior, and with `graceful` set to `false`, the behavior will be identical to the current `forceShutdown` behavior.
+In both cases, it will accept an optional callback.

 ### Channels

  - Expose the `Channel` constructor as part of the API, with the same arguments the the Client constructor currently has.